by Dr. Lawrence Wilson

 At times, a patient with a brain aneurism will also have pain such as headache or pressure.
 Otherwise, however, they are usually never diagnosed until after death.

-If you are diagnosed with an aneurism, or even believe you have one, and you do not want surgery because the surgery can be quite dangerous, consider a nutritional balancing program.
-I welcome feedback so that I can include more cases with this article.
+If you are diagnosed with an aneurism, or even believe you have one, and you do not want surgery because the surgery can be quite dangerous, consider a development program.
+We welcome feedback on this article so that we can include cases with this article.

 OTHER ARTICLES ABOUT CARDIOVASCULAR CONDITIONS